eneliviu/LovinEscapades/README.md

 ### **1. A user-friendly interface**

-***LovinEscapades*** is a Django application that provides an intuitive usage experience.
+***LovinEscapades*** is a Django application that provides an intuitive user experience.

 - The app opens with a Landing Page than provides the following options:
     - 1 (User Login): Login of regsitered users via username and password;
-    - 2 (Register a new user): Requires a valid username, password and email address to creates a user profile and a dedicated user worksheet for storing the tasks;
+    - 2 (Register): Requires a valid username, password and email address to creates a user profile and a dedicated Dashobard-page for managing the trips;
-    - 3 (Help): Show the help menu content for running the application;
+    - 3 (Contact Us): Allows the site visitors to reach out with inquiries or issues, which could help convert them into registered users;
     - 4 (Exit): Gracefully exiting the application.

 ![Main menu](/assets/images/main-menu.png#center)